promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 ![alt tag](/sbp/attachment_files/storm/active-users.png)

-Tuples flow from spout to `PartitionedActiveUsersBolt` grouped by ‘sessionId’.
+Tuples flow from spout to `PartitionedActiveUsersBolt` grouped by `sessionId`.
 For every sessionId  `PartitionedActiveUsersBolt`  keeps track of the last seen time.
 Every second it removes sessions seen last time earlier than N seconds before and then emits the number of remaining ones.

 `TotalActiveUsersBolt` maintains a map of [source_task, count] and emits the total count for all sources.
 Report is written to XAP.